asyncapi/website/content/docs/getting-started/security.md

 weight: 150
 ---

-In production environments, your API may have to access a message broker that's protected by some auth mechanisms.
+In production environments, your application(s) may have to access a message broker that's protected by some auth mechanisms.
 Examples of these are:

 * User & password
 * Certificates